Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Examples

-We demonstrate our methodology on four challenging examples below.
+We demonstrate our methodology on six selected examples\footnote{The code is made available at \href{https://github.com/ArnaudVadeboncoeur/PDDLVM}{https://github.com/ArnaudVadeboncoeur/PDDLVM}}.
 In all experiments, we choose a diagonal covariance for the networks, although other choices can be explored \cite{kingma2019introduction}.
 Furthermore, we make use of a bounded re-parameterization of the log variance of the neural networks \cite{dehaene2021re}.
+We note that our approach is extrusive in the sense that it needs only the solution and its gradient but is agnostic to the inner workings of the \gls*{FEM} package.
+The examples in Sec.~\ref{sec:LinearPoisson}, Sec.~\ref{sec:OneDPoissonNonlinear}, and Sec.~\ref{sec:3DshellObject} all use a \gls*{FEM}-\gls*{PDDLVM} residual formulation and the output of the neural network is parameterized with a Chebyshev expansion.
+The further sections are based on the \gls*{PINN} formulation of the residual.
+A summary of relevant information for each experiment can be found in~\ref{app:info_tables}.